 If you feel that I am ‘nit-picking’ I apologise in advance.
 But, as a semi-retired journalist, it struck me that any Fry Family names listed ought to be soundly-based on a foundation of ‘genuine’ Fry family history, from whichever Fry branch they originate – if they are to be useful to researchers in years to come.

 Accordingly wouldn’t it reduce the possibilities of confusion in the future if those who have decided to assume the surname of Fry, or indeed of any other traditional British

 name (in their understandable move to integrate into our

-former nationality?
-Surely that could save researchers a lot of time
+generally welcoming society), should be listed together with their original name and former nationality?
+Surely that could save researchers a lot of time and effort.

 Tony Fry, a Derbyshire–based Fry (email@example.com)